cvc5/cvc5/docs/api/python/python.rst

 Which Python API should I use?
 ------------------------------

-Most of the time, use the :doc:`z3py compatibility API <z3compat/z3compat>`.
+If you are a new user, or already have an application that uses Z3's python API, use the :doc:`z3py compatibility API <z3compat/z3compat>`.

+If you would like a more feature-complete python API, with the ability to do almost everything that the cpp API allows, use the :doc:`regular Python API <regular/python>`.